inflection-engineering/website/src/pages/why-us.md

 ![Two lighthouses lighting one spot from two directions](/assets/twin.png){.img-right}

-At Deliveroo, JP joined Mike’s platform organisation and together they built a repeatable pattern for systemic change across a fast-growing tech company.
-It was not only about developer tooling and platforms — they reshaped hiring models, consolidated disparate technologies, and pulled off groundbreaking scale migrations that later became AWS case studies.
-They introduced frameworks to weigh risk reduction against product growth, ran cost-reduction programmes that elevated capability instead of cutting corners, and created the conditions for technology to scale sustainably.
+At Deliveroo, JP joined Mike’s platform organisation and together we built a repeatable pattern for systemic change across a fast-growing tech company.
+It was not only about developer tooling and platforms — we reshaped hiring models, consolidated disparate technologies, and pulled off groundbreaking scale migrations that later became AWS case studies.
+We introduced frameworks to weigh risk reduction against product growth, ran cost-reduction programmes that elevated capability instead of cutting corners, and created the conditions for technology to scale sustainably.

-In short,  through  a broader combined skillset, low ego, and high-functioning collaboration and some unusually high eq they became disproportionately impactful as a team, delivering extraordinary change in scale-up environments?
+In short,  through  a broader combined skillset, low ego, and high-functioning collaboration and some unusually high EQ we've became disproportionately impactful as a team, delivering extraordinary change in scale-up environments?

-Now, they seek work that gives them the same **joy**: high-stakes moments where their unusual experience makes the biggest difference.
-These are the moments they know best, the ones they love, and where they help leadership teams accelerate when it matters most.
+Now, we seek work that gives us the same **joy**: high-stakes moments where our unusual experience makes the biggest difference.
+These are the moments we know best, the ones we love, and where we help leadership teams accelerate when it matters most.